prashjet/oss4astro/documentation/README.md

       step 4 in the example above.

-## Activity Wrap-Up: Moving Forward with Code Documentation
+## Next Steps with Code Documentation

 We've focused on the basics of how to document your code using docstrings and how to automatically compile those docstrings into webpages via Sphinx.
 This is crucial to help other users (and yourself!) use your code in the future.

 As you work on your python packages, keep in mind that it is useful to include other information in your documentation as well, such as: